anakin004/8Bit-Fighter/README.md

 who you want to play with, and make sure that every player has visibility of that host-ip the actual server code does not need direct visibility of any ips

+I didn't have people to play my game with at the time of making the demo so this is what I have for now haha.
+Also the loading screen is cut short by the game immeditaly starting when I joined since I set minplayers to 1 to start the game, but its there :),

+enjoy <<--- !!!!